 Advertisers should take care in the development of their advertisements to ensure that they do not create an overall impression of unsafe driving.

 2 (b) Driving in excess of speed limits

-The Board’s approach to section 2(b) is to determine whether the motor vehicle appears to travel at a speed in excess of the legal speed limits in the relevant jurisdiction of Australia.
+The Community Panel’s approach to section 2(b) is to determine whether the motor vehicle appears to travel at a speed in excess of the legal speed limits in the relevant jurisdiction of Australia.

-Cases 0272/11, 0357/11, and 0386/11 highlighted that motor vehicle speed was sometimes unclear or difficult to judge in advertisements.
+Cases 0206/17, 0510/17, 0047/17 highlighted that motor vehicle speed was sometimes unclear or difficult to judge in advertisements.
 However, speed could be inferred by vehicle acceleration, advertisement context and audio and visual cues.
-In these particular cases, driving appeared to be controlled and within speed limits, so the Board dismissed these complaints.
+In these particular cases, driving appeared to be controlled and within speed limits, so the Community Panel dismissed these complaints.